thefutureseer/algorithms/README.md

 # algorithms
-Constructing a list of algorithms
+Constructing a list of algorithms and tests using jest to check the test with --watch.